apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 > the dashboard should provide all the information that the user needs for a specific analysis in front of his or her eyes.
 >
-> Choudhury, Shilpi. " Four Cognitive Design Guidelines for Effective Information Dashboards."
-UX Magazine.
+> Choudhury, Shilpi. ["Four Cognitive Design Guidelines for Effective Information Dashboards."](http://uxmag.com/articles/four-cognitive-design-guidelines-for-effective-information-dashboards) UX Magazine.
 N.p., 18 June 2014.
 Web.
 15 June 2017.

 The APInf Dashboard Design Working Group came up with the following concepts we believe define the concept of a Dashboard: